Network Control (NC)

 Selecting All will make the policy effective on all outbound network traffic and should only be used when completely locking down all outbound Network Traffic.

 It is recommended to define outbound network traffic using the Selected option.
-You can use IPv4, IPv6, Objects, or Tag as configurations for the outbound network traffic in your policy much like the Source configuration options.
+You can use IPv4, IPv6, or Tag as configurations for the outbound network traffic in your policy much like the Source configuration options.

 Next you will need to configure which ports this policy will be effective on.
 You can select All Ports, or choose Selected Ports to define a port or range of ports on the outbound network traffic.
 Make sure to use the '+' button when making your selection from the dropdown or manually entering in a port.